hashicorp/vault/website/source/docs/secrets/consul/index.html.md

     By default, the secrets engine will mount at the name of the engine.
 To enable the secrets engine at a different path, use the `-path` argument.

-1. Acquire a [management token][consul-mgmt-token] from Consul, using the `acl_master_token` from your Consul configuration file or another management
+2. In Consul versions below 1.4, acquire a [management token][consul-mgmt-token] from Consul, using the `acl_master_token` from your Consul configuration file or another management
 token: